|Statistics and Files|

 The walk from Fairfield to Great Rigg is superb.
 The ground is lovely and springy underfoot without giving way and the views are spectacular as Lake Windermere comes into your view by looking to your left.
 While we were here, in glorious sunshine there was also a line of cloud clinging to the tops of the south western fells, a ribbon of cloud that never seemed to move all the time we were up on the fell tops, and yet we remained in unbroken sunshine, topping up the tans on our weathered brows!

-The descent from Fairfield via Great Rigg to Heron Pike is gradual resulting in a lovely descent and it is only as you begin to drop off Heron Pike with Rydal Water coming into view that the descent becomes harder.
+The descent from Fairfield via Great Rigg to Heron Pike is gradual resulting in a lovely descent and it is only as you begin to drop off Heron Pike to Nab Scar with Rydal Water coming into view that the descent becomes harder.
 Nab Scar is a pain, short but steep where you need to apply the brakes fully.
 Once down the walk takes you undulating along a bridleway from Hart Head Farm to Town End before embarking on another steep climb To Grey Crag and Butter Crag.
 There follows a second steep descent of the walk to a side road which leads back to the A591.
 All that remains is a short walk along the main road back to the starting point, a small price to pay for such an exhilarating walk.
 We stopped of at the Travellers Rest pub for a very much needed drink.